StanJulia/CmdStan.jl/docs/src/INTRO.md

 ## StanJulia

 CmdStan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.
-It captures draws from a Stan language program.
+It is one of two options to capture draws from a Stan language program.
+The other option is *under development* and is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

-On a very high level, a typical workflow for using StanJulia and handle postprocessing by TuringLang's MCMCChains.jl, will look like:
+On a very high level, a typical workflow for using CmdStan.jl looks like:

 ```
 using CmdStan